EBI-Metagenomics/EMG-docs/docs/about.rst

 The EBI Metagenomics service
 ----------------------------

-EBI metagenomics is a freely available hub for the analysis and exploration of metagenomic, metatranscriptomic, amplicon and assembly data.
-The resource provides rich functional and taxonomic analyses of user-submitted sequences, as well as analysis of publicly available metagenomic datasets held within the European Nucleotide Archive (`ENA <http://www.ebi.ac.uk/ena>`_).
+EBI metagenomics is a freely available hub for the analysis and exploration of :term:`metagenomic`, :term:`metatranscriptomic`, :term:`amplicon` and :term:`assembly` data.
+The resource provides rich functional and taxonomic analyses of user-submitted sequences, as well as analysis of publicly available metagenomic datasets held within the European Nucleotide Archive (`ENA <https://www.ebi.ac.uk/ena>`_).

 --------------------------------
 What does EBI Metagenomics offer